 A good piano teacher will not only help improve your technique but also listen to your goals and musical dreams.
 For example if you are passionate about jazz, they’ll tailor your lessons around jazz instead of classical music, so it’s important to speak to your teacher beforehand to see if they are suited to you!

 Many teachers also offer either a taster session or discounted rate on the first lesson to see if you are both compatible.
 We also wouldn’t underestimate the power of online tuition either here!
 Throughout the pandemic, many teachers have heavily invested in online lessons and many now teach almost exclusively online!
-If you’re more of a tech lover and would rather learn online, that is certainly now a potential option!
+If you’re more of a tech lover and would rather learn online, that is certainly now a potential option - learn more below.

 - A real social experience, meet other students and parents